 Prizes must be claimed in the jurisdiction where the winning ticket was purchased.
 Players can generally claim a prize up to $600 at any licensed lottery retailer in the jurisdiction where they bought the ticket.
 Prizes over $600 can be claimed at some lottery offices, depending on the amount, and also at lottery headquarters.
 Please contact your lottery with any further questions.

-Ticket expiration dates vary from 90 days to one year, depending on the selling jurisdiction.
+Ticket expiration dates typically vary from 90 days to one year depending on the selling jurisdiction.
 The expiration date is often listed on the back of your ticket.
 If the expiration date is not listed, check with your lottery.

 Unclaimed prizes are kept by the lottery jurisdiction.
 If a Grand Prize goes unclaimed, the money must be returned to all lotteries in proportion to their sales for the draw run.
 The lotteries then distribute the money, based on their own jurisdiction's laws, to other lottery games or to their jurisdiction's general fund, or otherwise as required by law.

 Every jurisdiction has its own law on winners remaining anonymous.
 Some jurisdictions are required by law to provide the winner's name, city of residence, game won and prize amount to any third party that requests the information.
-Other jurisdictions allow winners to create trusts to shield their names from the public, or otherwise claim prizes anonymously.
+Some jurisdictions allow winners to claim a prize as a trust or other legal entity thus allowing some anonymity from public disclosure of their information.
 Check with your lottery to see if taking a photo of the winner is required and what its rules are on prize claims.
-Even if you keep your identity secret from the media and the public, you will have to be known to the lottery so officials can confirm you are eligible to play and win, as well as other legal requirements.
+Regardless of how a prize is claimed, the person who purchased the winning ticket must be known to the lottery so officials can confirm you are eligible to play and to comply with other legal requirements.

 If a jackpot winner dies before receiving all annual installments, the balance of the prize will be paid to the winner's estate.
 Upon receipt of a court order, annual prize payments will continue to be paid to the winner's heirs.
 Other provisions may also apply depending on the laws of the lottery paying the prize.